noc-lab/Predictive-models-of-pregnancy/README.md

 Step 2: Go through the section “Statistical Feature Selection”

 Step 3: Go through the section “implementation of the models” to implement:
--full models (i.e., least parsimonious) that contain all variables selected after sStatistical Feature Selection
+-Full models (i.e., least parsimonious) that contain all variables selected after sStatistical Feature Selection
--sparse models that contain variables selected after both Statistical Feature Selection and Recursive Feature Elimination
+-Sparse models that contain variables selected after both Statistical Feature Selection and Recursive Feature Elimination
--parsimonious models that limit recursive feature elimination to select a model with up to 15 variables
+-Parsimonious models that limit recursive feature elimination to select a model with up to 15 variables

 ## Citation